 In Autistics, GABA metabolism is reduced and certain GABA receptors are delayed in their maturation.
-The authors point out that a reduction in GABA-mediated synaptic inhibition (a reduction in ‘less neurons firing because GABA “calms them down”‘) is linked to an increase in anxiety.
+The authors point out that a reduction in GABA-mediated synaptic inhibition (a reduction in ‘fewer neurons firing because GABA “calms them down”‘) is linked to an increase in anxiety.
 The hyperactivity of the amygdala not only increases anxiety but greatly increases the risk of developing PTSD.
 The review goes on to say that benzodiazepines (which are commonly given to people experiencing anxiety and/or PTSD) may not be effective in Autistics because their mode of action relies on the same GABA receptors that take longer to develop in Autistic people than in the general population.
 Not only can this be disappointing, but with benzodiazepines being so addictive, there is a danger of those with anxiety or PTSD continuing to rely heavily on this drug despite the little impact.
 This can be incredibly dangerous and add to the opioid epidemic already prevalent in today’s society; this will only worsen their mental health issues and lead to a possible 14 panel drug test that can be distressing, regardless of the results.
 So, without this drug, what can be used to limit anxiety and PTSD symptoms?
 It’s not the end of the line for treatment.
 There are various rehabilitation centers across Thailand that can help with anxiety-related issues.
 All you’d need to do is check out the various Rehab Thailand clinics and a host of centers shall appear.
 The Dawn Rehab is one of the best places to go for Mental Health and Wellness issues.